jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ## Devil Dinosaur and Moon Girl (MCs)
 The Main Characters, Moon Girl and Devil Dinosaur,go together.
 You start with both on your side and you’re only out of the game once both are KO’d.

+# Domino
+Set: The Utopia Battles
+**Probability Manipulation**
+**Probability Manipulation** requires Domino to flip a coin when she attacks or defends.
+If she wins the flip something good happens.
+Otherwise, the combat proceeds as normal.

 # Dormammu
 Set: MCU Villains
 **You Will Spend Eternity Dying**